nkhn-nl/Defrauder/README.md

 1. **Domain Variation Generation**:
    - **Method 1**: Generates variations of the second-level domain (SLD) by replacing characters with visually or typographically similar characters (e.g., replacing 'o' with '0', 'i' with '1').
-   - **Method 2**: Uses a custom algorithm to generate domain variations by altering characters in different positions of the SLD.

 2. **Domain Scanning**:
-   - For each generated domain variation, Defrauder checks if the domain is live using a DNS resolution script (`dnscan.py`).
+   - For each generated domain variation, Defrauder checks if the domain is live using  (`httpx`).

 3. **Concurrent Domain Checking**:
    - Defrauder supports multi-threaded domain checking with a configurable buffer size, allowing you to specify how many domain checks can run concurrently.